FileFighter/filefighter.github.io/_posts/2021-05-06-Refactoring.md

 <figure>
 <img src="/assets/images/blog-16/inlineVar.png"/>
 </figure>
-Safe delete represents an effective IDE action because it can search in the entire project of usages and even in comments and strings, making sure you don't delete anything that you eventually still needed.
+Safe delete represents an effective IDE action because it can search in the entire project for usages and even in comments and strings, making sure you don't delete anything that you eventually still needed.
 <figure>
 <img src="/assets/images/blog-16/delete.png"/>
 </figure>